flolu/elasticsearch-k8s-connection/README.md

+# The problem has been [fixed](https://stackoverflow.com/a/62890003/8586803).
+Thus the code of this repo work fine now.

 > Elasticsearch works fine with Docker compose, but I can't connect to Elasticsearch from inside my Kubernetes cluster

 # Setup